blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/gnosis.md

 ```

 Note: With the `safeTxGas` you will see additional value on the `gasLimit` displayed in the Safe.
 Check [Gnosis docs](https://github.com/safe-global/safe-contracts/blob/a6504a9afdeac186a8cdb29ad68b189523c80eda/docs/safe_tx_gas.md) for full details on that computation.

+## Build Environments
+For build env configurations and setups please see the Build Env section [here](/docs/modules/core#build-environments)